AMDmi3/omnilinter/README.md

 At the beginning of the file, config directives are allowed:

 * `root` specifies default directories to operate on.
 These are only used if no roots are specified on the command line.
+Shell patterns are supported here.
+Non-absolute paths are resolved relative to config location.

+* `include` parses additional configs.
+Shell patterns are supported here too, non-absolute paths are resolved relative to config location.

 Ruleset follows next, in which each rule consists of: